 Every teacher will have an Effective Classroom Practices Plan (ECPP).
 ECPPs will be shared with administration no later than the day before back to school night.
-Co-creating classroom practices reduces variability between classrooms and makes it more consistent for students.
-Some sample plans are provided below and PD time will be provided in the first two weeks of school to complete these documents.
+Co-creating classroom

 The Classroom Practices Plan template, covers the essential features of effective classroom practices: Structure, teaching expectations, acknowledging positive behaviors, and supporting regulation & restorative practices.